suniljohn-ai/langgraph/README.md

 the llm i've used in this project is "google_genai:gemini-2.0-flash"

 Note: this is to showcase my working with langgraph not a complete project

+and make sure to go over project.toml file to see the modules i've used in this project